-The report also offers a critique of the causes and consequences of inequity in refugee resettlement, using as a starting point what is today more commonly referred to as the “European refugee crisis."
+The report uses as a starting point what is today commonly referred to as the “European refugee crisis."
 Despite popular notions that frame the US and Europe as the primary regions impacted by the refugee crisis, the authors illustrate how these areas, with the exception of Sweden and Germany, actually host the fewest refugees relative to their population and wealth—yet have the potential to provide greater support to vulnerable displaced persons and refugees from around the world.

 Aimed at advocates, practitioners, policymakers, and researchers, Moving Targets was written to provide a conceptual framework for understanding forced migration, support improvements in local, national, and international refugee policy, and identify research-based interventions to facilitate fairer refugee support mechanisms.